-Yes, the following are surgical weight loss procedures available at the Riverside Medical and Surgical Weight Loss Center:
+Yes, the following are surgical weight loss procedures available at Riverside Weight Loss Specialists:

 Gastric Banding: This procedure involves placing a biocompatible band into the upper part of the stomach in order to synthesize a full feeling while eating.
 This surgery does not require cutting or stapling, and teaches healthy eating habits.
 Band tightness is determined by the amount of saline pumped into the band.